vivait/TenantBundle/README.md

 Because a kernel environment is immutable, we need to decipher the tenant before booting the kernel.
 We have created a tenanted kernel for your AppKernel to extend, which acts as a middleware to Symfony's Kernel.
-When using this middelware, you will need to implement a couple of methods.
+When using this middleware, you will need to implement a couple of methods.

 The first abstract method, ```getAllTenants``` is used to return an array of